 The individual immunotherapy directly addresses the cause of the disease.
 It can have a regulating effect on the misdirected immune system and restore its balance.
 The excessive production of Ig-E is inhibited, the self-regulation of the immune system is supported and the susceptibility to allergies can decrease.

-Asthma is categorised in two types: allergic and non-allergic asthma.
-Asthmatics often show links to other allergies – either as the cause in the first type or as the consequence in the second time.
+Asthma is divided into two types, allergic and non-allergic asthma.
+Again and again, asthma sufferers are found to have connections to other allergies - sometimes as a cause in the first type and sometimes, therefore, in the second.

-The individual immunotherapy initiates the regulation and control of the immune system in this area.
-By inhibiting the excessive release of antibodies, the bronchi's susceptibility to inflammation can be reduced.
+This is where Individual Immunotherapy comes in with the regulation and control of the immune system.
+By inhibiting the excessive release of antibodies, the inflammation of the bronchial tubes can be reduced.

-Based on many years of experience with allergies and neurodermatitis, consistent success was achieved – even in patients with asthma or in patients who have more than one forms of the disease.
+Based on many years of experience with allergies and neurodermatitis, lasting success has been achieved with individual immunotherapy in asthma patients or in patients who have several of the above-mentioned forms of disease.

 Psoriasis is not contagious and it is believed that, amongst other things, a dysregulation of the body's defence system (immune system) plays a role in the pathogenesis.
 An uncontrolled proliferation of a specific type of immune cell called T-cells in the skin clearly plays a key role.
 These cells contribute to an increased release of certain messenger substances known as cytokines.